michaellenaghan/libhttp/doc/OpenSSL.md

 LibHTTP Configuration
 ----

-The configuration file must contain an https port, identified by a letter 's' attached to the port number.
+The configuration options must contain an https port, identified by a letter 's' attached to the port number.

-To serve http and https from their standard ports use the following line in the configuration file 'libhttp.conf':
+To serve http and https from their standard ports use the following configuration
+option:
 <pre>
   listening_ports 80, 443s
 </pre>

 To serve only https use:
 <pre>
   listening_ports 443s